papis/papis/doc/source/importing.rst

 Importing from zotero sqlite file
 =================================

-There is also a script by *Felix Hummel* that decodes the ``zotero.sqlite`` sqlite file that ``zotero`` uses to manage documents and creates papis Documents out of it.
+There is also a script that decodes the ``zotero.sqlite`` sqlite file that ``zotero`` uses to manage documents and creates papis Documents out of it.